ursatile/css4eng/202-the-css-color-model.md

 Look closely at `ButtonFace` and `ButtonText` --- you see how in dark mode, `ButtonFace` is a dark grey and `ButtonText` is white, because dark mode has white text on dark buttons, but in light mode it's black text on pale grey buttons?

 System colours can be really useful for building sites and apps which respect your user's colour preferences, but be really careful to always use them in matching pairs.
-If you're setting an element's `background-color` to `Canvas`, you *must* set that element's `color` property to `CanvasText`, otherwise you risk ending up with black-on-black, or white-on-white.
+If you're setting an element's `background-color` to `Canvas`, you *must* set that element's `color` property to `CanvasText`, otherwise you risk ending up with black-on-black, or white-on-white text, or all sorts of other dreadful scenarios.

+### color: transparent

+`transparent` is actually a valid colour name in CSS; it's usually used when we've, say, created a rule to style every paragraph on a page with a background colour, but then we've got one particular paragraph that *shouldn't* have a background colour:

+{% example transparent-background.html iframe_style="height: 14em;" %}

+### currentcolor

+The final named colour to know about is `currentcolor`, which will always evaluate to the `color` property of the current element -- useful if you want to, say set a border colour which matches the colour of the element's text:

+{% example currentcolor.html iframe_style="height: 10em;" %}

+> If you haven't seen `margin`, `border` and `padding` before, don't worry - we'll cover those in the next section.

 Named colours are human.
 They have character, and history, and they're easy to read --- as long as you know that `gainsboro` is a light grey and `peru` is a sort of pale brown color.
 But, as you saw with the Swedish flag exercise in the last section: if the color you want doesn't have a name, you're out of luck.